PSORLab/EAGODifferential.jl/README.md

 # **EAGODifferential.jl**
-## A Julia Package for Solving Deterministic Global Optimization Problems with Differential Constraints
+## A Julia Package for Solving Deterministic Global Dynamic Optimization Problems with EAGO

 ## Using EAGO_Differential.jl